shoc71/profile-maker/README.md

 # Profile Maker

+## Biggest list of names that you'll find on the internet.
+(If you like to submit a bunch of words that you think isn't on this list, add everything to input.txt and run the code.)

 With over,
 # 900,000 unique names,
 in the names.txt list, you can make a zillion unique names to your heart's desire.